 What issue is this??? o_O

 That was issue #34, and when the light-based villains, the few villains left, were about to get the upper hand on Kyle, there came another badass: Aquaman.
-"Almost all of your powers depend on light.
-My eyes can see at six thousand fathoms.
+"Most of your powers are dependant on light.
+My eyes are adapted to see at six thousand fathoms.
 Think about it".

 How is Judge Dredd not on the list?
 The man has survived hardened criminals, robot attacks, assassination attempts, city-wide riots, multiple wars and planetary-level apocalyptic events.

 Yeah!
 For over 25 years Judge Dread has worked 23 hour days (sleep machines, remember) bringing 'Law and Order' to Megacity One.
 He regularly faces off against heavily armed criminals and pychos but he has also :